Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/downloads.md

 We do have translations of the HPO labels into spanish (**¡Muchas gracias!** to Pablo Lapunzina M.D., Ph.D. and colleagues) and italian.
 We are working with several people to translate more content of HPO into a multitude of languages.
 Several translations are being actively developed at the moment (e.g. german).
+Chinese and Japanese translations are also already finished (e.g. CHPO project)

 The translations are considered a project coordinated by the HPO team and is hosted [on GitHub](https://github.com/Human-Phenotype-Ontology/HPO-translations).
-Please do not start translating HPO content without contacting us beforehand.
+We kindly ask you to not start translating HPO content without contacting us beforehand.
 This might cause duplicated translations and other problems.
 Please [contact us here](contact.html).